aposphere/cltp/README.md

 ## Source Code

 The source code of the different services working together are all located in this repo.
-In-depth documentation is provided in the respectitive subfolder while usage and concepts are documented in [#documentation].
+In-depth documentation is provided in the respectitive subfolder while usage and concepts are documented in [documentation](#documentation).

 * Database Schema: [`/database/README.md`](/database/README.md)
 * Frontend: [`/frontend/README.md`](/frontend/README.md)